BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 Cruising to Klein Bonaire

-Many guests want to take the boat to Little Bonaire - Rightly so, it's fantastically beautiful there.
+Many guests want to take the boat to Klein Bonaire - Rightly so, it's fantastically beautiful there.

 01/02